Cakeyan/SoPhy_Evaluation/rope.md

 **01580**

-How many brown objects are there in the video?
+How many ropes are there in the video?

 **01581**

-How many solid pulleys are there in the video?
+How many blue objects are there in the video?

 **01582**

-If the gray sphere were much heavier, what would happen?
+If the cyan cube were much heavier, which direction would the purple pulley rotate?

-A. The orange pulley would rotate clockwise

-B. The orange pulley would not move

-C. The purple pulley would rotate clockwise

-D. The yellow pulley would not rotate

-E. The green pulley would not rotate
+A. Clockwise

+B. Stationary

+C. Anti-clockwise

 **01583**

-If the cyan cube were much lighter, which direction would the red pulley rotate?
+If the gray sphere were much lighter, which of the following would happen?

-A. Clockwise

-B. Anti-clockwise

-C. Stationary
+A. The purple pulley would rotate anti-clockwise

+B. The cyan cube would move down

+C. The red pulley would not rotate

 ----